Nicki Minaj Texting ‘Sexy’ Nick Cannon To Spite Mariah Carey Amid ‘Shether’ Feud

 “She was [even] turned on looking at his hot a** body in his workout pics.
 She DMed him on some cool stuff, letting him know she admires his work and his talents.
 He was thankful of course.
 It would be a lie to say Nicki doesn’t think he’s sexy because she does.
 She’s interested in connecting with him to see what can happen from there.”

-Nicki Minaj has not allowed Mariah Carey’s remixed song stop her from continuing to work on her forthcoming album.
-The rapper has allegedly told pals that she’s refusing to let any of the drama she’s experienced in recent months be a distraction to her plans to drop a new body of work later this year.
+Nicki Minaj has not allowed Mariah Carey’s remixed song to stop her from continuing to work on her forthcoming album.
+The rapper has allegedly told pals that she’s refusing to let any of the drama she’s experienced in recent months to distract from her plans to drop a new body of work later this year.

-Nicki Minaj has acknowledged that Mariah has wanted to add herself to the feud and that she has, but Carey isn’t going to get the reaction she’s looking for — instead, Nicki is going to make her plans backfire and potentially hook up with someone that’s still close to Mariah’s heart.
+Nicki Minaj has acknowledged that Mariah wanted to add herself to the feud and that she has, but Carey isn’t going to get the reaction she’s looking for.
+Instead, Nicki is going to make her plans backfire and potentially hook up with someone that’s still close to Mariah’s heart.

 “Anything that Mariah can do that would get under Nicki’s skin is something she will be interested in at all times.
 This track with Remy was very calculated even though Remy doesn’t bash Nicki in the song.”